 Our professional experienced inspector knows what to look for during household mold inspection and testing.

 Comprehensive lab/report results interpretation findings and conclusions included.

 Call Home Enviro for mold testing and mold inspection.
-Certified mold inspectors are on call 7 days a week.
-Call today, to book your appointment.
+Licensed and Certified mold inspectors are on call.
+Call today to book your appointment.

 Coral Ridge Drive, Pompano Beach, Florida 33076, United States

 (954) 994-8847 We have proudly served the Tri-County area of Broward, Dade & Palm Beach Counties since 2016.

 08:00 am – 06:00 pm